🛠 Outlook Error

 Is this a server issue or my problem?

-It can be both — check your settings first, then verify server status.
+It can be both — check your settings first, then server status.

 Can antivirus cause this error?